Cosmetic procedures and well-being since 2005

-Having the labiaplasty is a hard decision to make.
-Most of our patients do not share their concerns or thoughts with many or if close family or friends.
+Having a labiaplasty is a hard decision to make.
+Most of our patients do not share their concerns or thoughts with many.

 We like to be with you during your journey.
 Just to make sure you are comfortable and have support.

-We would like to sincerely thank our patients for offering to share their labiaplasty experience with you.
+We would like to sincerely thank one of our patients to share their labiaplasty experience with you.

 I was able to call her any time of the day to ask questions or just to tell her how I was feeling.
 After this consultation, I knew I wanted to go through with my procedure at Aesthetica.

-I am super excited a little nervous but very ready.
-I enter the clinic greeted by smiling faces and Julie takes me and prepared me for my procedure.
+The big day, I’m super excited a little nervous but very ready.
+As I enter the clinic greeted by smiling faces and Julie takes me and prepares me for my procedure.

 Let me tell you, I didn’t feel a thing throughout the procedure.

-While Dr Ashley administered the anaesthetic injection the nurse held my hand, I did feel a tiny pinch but it was definitely bearable, then Dr Ashley proceeded to work his magic.
+While Dr Dash administered the anaesthetic injection the nurse held my hand, I did feel a tiny pinch but it was definitely bearable, then Dr Dash proceeded to work his magic.

-By the time I knew it my labiaplasty was done,
+In no time, I knew it, my labiaplasty was done,

 Leaving the clinic, I was able to walk out as everything down there was still numb, I was able to sit comfortably in the car without any discomfort.

-I set an alarm for during the night to take more medication.
-I made sure that on my bedside table medication, drink and food was ready.
+I set an alarm for during the night to take more medication and made sure that my medication, drink, and food were ready.
 I made the mistake of standing up and taking my medication whereas I should have sat up in bed to take it.